-In fact, having an emergency supply of water in your vehicle is helpful in a wide range of different situations.
+In fact, having a few gallons of water in your vehicle is helpful in a wide range of different situations.
 Here are just a few:

 - Bugging Out.
 Having water already in your vehicle makes the bug out process way simpler and less stressful because that’s one fewer thing you need to worry about.

 - Long Car Rides.
 If you unexpectedly get caught in traffic or are out on a long car ride, some extra water in your vehicle can help quench your thirst until you get home.
 This is especially important if you’re driving in a location where amenities are few and far between.